warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Flag: `CSCTF{H1d1ng_in_T3x7ur3}`

-We were given a 3D object model file and a texture file to investigate.
-Essentially, several online 3D viewer tools can be used to view the flag on the 3D model using the given texture file.
-According to some users on Discord, it seems that there was another way to make the flag more visible but I had no interest in this challenge since it wasn't really considered forensics but misc.
+We were given a 3D object model and texture file to investigate.
+Analyzing the 3D model using the given texture file, the flag can be obtained.

 ![flag4](/assets/posts/cyberspacectf2024/flag4.png)